huggingface/transformers/docs/source/tokenizer_summary.rst

 WordPiece is the subword tokenization algorithm used for :doc:`BERT <model_doc/bert>`, :doc:`DistilBERT
 <model_doc/distilbert>`, and :doc:`Electra <model_doc/electra>`.
 The algorithm was outlined in `Japanese and Korean
-Voice Seach (Schuster et al., 2012)
+Voice Search (Schuster et al., 2012)
 <https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/37842.pdf>`__ and is very similar to
 BPE.
 WordPiece first initializes the vocabulary to include every character present in the training data and progressively learn a given number of merge rules.
 In contrast to BPE, WordPiece does not choose the most frequent